aio-libs/aiosmtpd/README.rst

 won't interfere with your next testing sessions.

 For example, you want to force Sphinx to rebuild all documentation.
-Or, you're sharing a repo between environments and the cached Python bytecode messes up file access
-(e.g., sharing the exact same directory between Windows PowerShell and Cygwin will cause problems as Python becomes confused about the locations of the source code).
+Or, you're sharing a repo between environments (say, PSCore and Cygwin) and the cached Python bytecode messes up execution (e.g., sharing the exact same directory between Windows PowerShell and Cygwin will cause problems as Python becomes confused about the locations of the source code).